bio-tools/biotoolsDocs/docs/api_reference.rst

 .. caution::

-   bio.tools supports upload/download of data in XML format compliant to `biotoolsScheme v3.0.0 <https://github.com/bio-tools/biotoolsSchema>`_.
+   bio.tools supports upload/download of data in XML format compliant to `biotoolsSchema v3.3.0 <https://github.com/bio-tools/biotoolsSchema>`_.
 If you want to download in XML format you should use these endpoints (see `Tool detail <https://biotools.readthedocs.io/en/latest/api_reference.html#tool-detail>`_ below):

    .. code-block:: text